HedwigOl/straattaal_attitudes/README.md

 ## Contents

 #### `Human Experiments`
-- `Human Pretest`                - Files for creating name stimuli and analyzing pretest data (stimuli & labels)
+- `Pretest`                      - Files for creating name stimuli and analyzing pretest data (stimuli & labels)
-- `IAT`                          - Files for creating and analyzing Implicit Association Test
+- `Main experiment`              - Files for creating and analyzing Implicit Association Test
+- `WAT`                          - Files for analyzing the Word Association Test with humans

 #### `LLM Experiments`
 - `Running LLM Experiments`      - Files used to prompt the LLMs, used in all LLM experiments